greenbone/docs/src/21.4/source-build/start-services.rst

 .. warning::

-  Please be aware, even if the :command:`systemctl start` commands are returning immediately, the **first startup** of the services may take several minutes or even hours!
+  Please be aware that even if the :command:`systemctl start` commands are returning immediately, the **first startup** of the services may take several minutes or even hours!